Let’s take a look at how police use voice recognition software.

-Thanks to state of the art voice recognition devices, now officers can not only verbally dictate reports but also ensure that they are able to see the actual final text transcript before putting it on paper.
+Thanks to state of the art voice recognition technology, officers can now create reports using their voice.
+Additionally, they can ensure that they are able to see the actual final text transcript before submitting.

 Quite often, many of these overworked officers are forced to cut corners and rush though reports that have not been properly prepared, which in turn leads to low conviction rates in the courts of law.

-This innovation has not only helped decrease the overall workload for many police departments and freed up manpower for the all-important task of community protection, they have also ensured that the public persecutors, the DA (district attorney) office as well as the judges and juries have all the necessary and accurate information that they need, and on the basis of which they can pass their judgments and thereby help ensure that the cause of justice is served, both quickly and effectively for the overall benefit of society as a whole.
+This innovation has not only helped decrease the overall workload for many police departments.
+They have also ensured that the public persecutors, the district attorney office, as well as the judges and juries have all the necessary information that they need.
+To ensure they can pass their judgments and thereby help ensure that the cause of justice is served.
+Both quickly and effectively for the overall benefit of society as a whole.